-Conference sessions will be scheduled for the afternoon of Wednesday 29th May and all day Thursday 30th May to Saturday 1st June.
+Conference sessions will begin Thursday 30th May and go on through Saturday 1st June.
 All registered participants are invited to a welcome reception on the evening of the 29th and the conference dinner on Saturday 1st June

 Annual membership rates are 100USD for faculty and 75USD for students and the underemployed